riseworld27/react-native-example/README.md

 ## Getting Started

-Please follow the below instruction get it running.
+Please follow the below instruction to get it running.

 ### Prerequisites